tbang618/CC24/RustNotes/Rustlings3.md

 }
 ```

-The loop ends `None` is "returned".
+The loop ends when the destructuring to `None` occurs.

 When you `.pop()` a value from a vector, the value is wrapped in `Some`.
 So you may need to `.unwrap()` the returned value from `.pop()`; in a `while let` you may also nest `Some`:
 ```Rust